Tale of my first cve

 |

-Unhandled exceptions on Windows fall back to the default exception handler KernelBase!UnhandledExceptionFilter
+Unhandled exceptions on Windows fall back to the default exception handler KernelBase!UnhandledExceptionFilter.

 1 | LONG __stdcall UnhandledExceptionFilter(struct _EXCEPTION_POINTERS *ExceptionInfo) |